ZhihaoWu95/ZhihaoWu95.github.io/_pages/about.md

 🌟 **DepthFake** has been accept by **IEEE S&P 2023** (Big 4, CCF-A), Congratulations!

 <h2>Researches</h2>
-🚀 **DepthFake** : The first work attacks the 3D liveness detection using a single 2D photo by leveraging the vulnerabilities of strcutured-light camera.
-[DEMO](https://sites.google.com/view/depthfake)
+🚀 **DepthFake** : The first work exploits vulnerabilities in the strcutured-light camera to attack 3D liveness detection using a single 2D photo.
+By projecting carft-designed infrared scatters embedded with depth information, we achieve a spoofing attack in commercial 3D face authentication systems.The demo can be found at [DEMO](https://sites.google.com/view/depthfake).

+🚀 **UniID** : The first work exploits vulnerabilities in the enrollment phase of face authentication systems.
+The UniID allows multiple adversaries to perform face spoofing attacks without any additional disguise by enabling an insider to register a universal identity into the face authentication database by wearing an adversarial patch.
+The demo can be found at [DEMO](https://sites.google.com/view/depthfake).

 <h2>Publications</h2>